Sorting out your Shit!

 by Mar 2, 2021Becoming a Wise Woman

-Why now is the best time to take a good hard look at who you are and begin to heal those old emotional wounds.
+Now is the best time to take a good, hard look at who you are and begin healing those old emotional wounds.

-By the time you reach midlife, you will have had many experiences; some good, some bad and many, many in-between.
-You will have run the whole gamut of emotions including joy, sorrow, anger, fear, hope, gratitude, contentment, anxiety, guilt, inspiration, and indifference to name but a few.
-Some of these negative feelings and the experiences that created them may need processing if you want to live a satisfying, fulfilling life without regrets.
+By the time you reach midlife, you will have had many experiences, some good, some bad and many, many in-between.
+You will have run the whole gamut of emotions, including joy, sorrow, anger, fear, hope, gratitude, contentment, anxiety, guilt, inspiration, and indifference, to name but a few.
+Some of these negative feelings and the experiences that created them may need processing in order to live a satisfying, fulfilling life without regrets.

 Showing maturity and skill!

-Midlife is a really good time for us to examine the experiences that have had the biggest negative effect on our lives.
-By now we should have the skills and the maturity to be able to see what happened more objectively and to accept and forgive ourselves and others for the pain caused.
-Many events in our lives can upset us, and if they are repeated, can lead to destructive behaviour and bad habits.
-If we want to have the best possible time during the second half of our life, we will need to process some of the bad habits and limiting beliefs we have accumulated that are holding us back.
+Midlife is the perfect time to examine the experiences that have had the most significant adverse effect on our lives.
+By now, we should have the skills and the maturity to see what happened more objectively and accept and forgive ourselves and others for the pain caused.
+Many events in our lives can upset us, and if repeated, they can lead to destructive behaviour and bad habits.
+If we want to have the best possible time during the second half of our lives, we must process some of the bad habits and limiting beliefs we have accumulated that are holding us back.

-This might seem daunting, and I am not suggesting that you try to deal with everything at the same time.
+This might seem daunting, and I do not suggest you try to deal with everything simultaneously.
 But there will almost certainly be particular behavioural patterns that you recognise in yourself that you would like to change.
 The most frequent include:

 • Self-sabotage